sleepyG8/Remote-Debugger/README.md

 (any examples I found were from 2015 and 2008 and written in c++ so I wrote this in C for speed and windows nt apis are written in C so lets keep it native) and windows internals

-(checks for debugging with the PEB)
+-(checks for debugging with the PEB)

-(stealthy hides debug registers)
+-(stealthy hides debug registers)

-(capable of pulling register addresses for further examining)
+-(capable of pulling register addresses for further examining)

-(built from scratch)
+-(built from scratch)

 Sleepy :)

 To do:

-+make into terminal commands/loop(done) done but needs made better

-+add custom breakpoints add addresses to go deeper(easy)

-+better logo (last)

-+more optimization its already fast but ill add a seperate thread from the while loop to execute commands like !break, !clear, !atrributes, !peb, !teb, !access (done)

 +A kernel driver in the future to access kernel structures

-+IAT inspection
++IAT inspection just needs added

 +add my clipboard feature